-Mand after that I returned to Washington and became
+Mand after that I returned to Washington and became the Chief of Cuban Operations through 1969.

-in 1971, I suffered the traumatic shock of being moved to
+In 1970 I went to Rio de Janiero as Stateron Chief. in 1971, I suffered the traumatic shock of being moved to Brasilia from Rio de Janiero.